 Instructions

-- Place 120 g salted butter, 500 g leeks, 1 onion, 3 cloves garlic & 1 tsp sugar in your slow cooker – cook on High for 4-6 hours or Low for 8-10 hours (ideally stir a handful of times throughout)
+- Slow Cooker Method for Caramelising Leeks - place 120 g salted butter, 500 g leeks, 1 onion, 3 cloves garlic & 1 teaspoon sugar in your slow cooker - cook on High for 4-6 hours or Low for 8-10 hours - ideally stir a handful of times throughout (minimum 4 hours required)

 - Add 800 g potatoes, 750 ml chicken bone broth(or chicken stock) and 750 ml whole milk - cook on High for 4 hours or Low for 8 hours.

-- Pour in 150 ml double cream then blitz up in food processor / blender or use a hand blender until its totally smooth
+- Pour in 150 ml double cream then blitz up in food processor/blender or use a hand blender until its totally smooth (See Notes)

-- Finally, season with 1 1/2 tsp salt (use less or more to taste but this is what suited me) and serve
+- Finally, season with 1 ½ teaspoon salt (use less or more to taste but this is what suited me) and serve

 This soup is fabulous.
 I was also not a fan of leek and potato until I tried this in the slow cooker.
 And so easy to make and freeze.
 Perfect for dinner parties